 AIA is committed to responsible remuneration practices to attract, motivate and retain staff at all levels across the Group.
-AlA's aim to reward competitively and fairly, irrespective of gender. ethnicity, age, disability or other non-performance related factors are based on principles of impact and contribution with sound risk management in balance.
+AIA's aim to reward competitively and fairly, irrespective of gender, ethnicity, age, disability or other non-performance related factors is based on principles of impact and contribution with sound risk management in balance.
 Remuneration supports the achievement of AIA's business strategy including long-term objectives taking into consideration the capital position and the long-term performance of the Group whilst not inducing excessive risk-taking behaviours or violation of applicable laws, guidelines or regulations.
-AIA's Remuneration Policy serves to support the above including the governance, design, implementation and monitoring of AlA's remuneration framework.
-AlA's remuneration framework applies across the Group and is implemented consistently subject to local rules and regulations if deemed necessary and appropriate for the Group.
+AIA's Remuneration Policy serves to support the above including the governance, design, implementation and monitoring of AIA's remuneration framework.
+AIA's remuneration framework applies across the Group and is implemented consistently subject to local rules and regulations if deemed necessary and appropriate for the Group.
 The Remuneration Policy supports the risk management framework.
-Remuneration of senior executives follows the same guiding principles applied to all other employees with a significant of the variable remuneration being deferred subject to a multi-year performance-based vesting conditions to ensure alignment with the business strategy and key strategic initiatives, and to not encourage excessive risk-taking behaviours.
-The fees for Non-executive Directors are delivered in fees not linked to any performance conditions to ensure the independence of Non-executive Directors.
+The remuneration of senior executives follows the same guiding principles applied to all other employees with a significant portion of the variable remuneration being deferred subject to a multi-year performance-based vesting period to ensure alignment with the business strategy and key strategic initiatives, and to not encourage excessive risk-taking behaviours.
+The fees for Non-executive Directors are delivered in fees not linked to any performance conditions to ensure their independence.